(photo credit: ASSOCIATED PRESS)

 .
 “We don’t ask people’s backgrounds, we only want to help.”

 Hamdan was not alone in her generosity, hundreds of others heeded the advice of the authorities to stay away from the disaster zone, where the fire was still raging after three days, but came forward to do what they could in the virtual world.

-Aside from Lev Ahad's page, the organization IsraelGives.org
+Aside from Lev Ahad page, which already had hundreds of ‘Likes’ after only 24 hours, the organization IsraelGives.org

 also established a Facebook page to help collect goods such as food, blankets, clothes and personal items for the evacuated families.
 The page also allows for donations to help provide other essential aid.